Facilitating peaceful interactions to transform relationships.

 Integrity – living out our principles of restorative justice and conflict resolution

-We are at the forefront of the restorative conflict resolution movement.
+We are at the forefront of restorative justice and conflict resolution movement.

 Mediation Services was established in 1979 as a project of Mennonite Central Committee Manitoba in response to a concern both for people victimized by crime and for the high number of people being incarcerated in Canada.